-The problem is that we have become woefully deficient in asking the right questions that would make us less of a metaphorical tourist, content to listen to a memorized script about the Grand Canyon, while staring out of a bus window, and more to that of an explorer who pursues intimately the often missed yet incredible features and foliage of that beautiful place.
+The problem is that we have become deficient in asking the right questions that would make us less of a metaphorical tourist, content to stare out of a bus window while listening to a memorized script to more of an explorer who pursues intimately the sights, smells and sounds of often missed yet incredible features and foliage of this beautiful earth.

-Questions are active, not passive.
-They take effort and engaged thought.
+Questions are active, not passive, and they take effort and engaged thought.

 Questions: To Overcome Race and Racism

 The current riots are a case in point.
 Frenzied Twitter feeds push information at a fast and furious pace, some heart rending, some consoling, and many steeped with accusatory or belittling content.
 We need to step back and ask, “When I am done trying to make sense of this, where do I want my heart to be?”
 And, “How can this be a catalyst in me to love more fully so I can encourage a better version of my country?”

 The questions set the stage for what we will learn from this, and provide an anchor for discussion that will help us weed out the vitriol that is fostering so much division and that is enabling such widespread manipulation of our populace.